• Skip to primary navigation

 • Peppers and onions

-You can also change up the flavors in this simple dish by adding herbs to it.
 When using fresh herbs, wash them, dry them and then chop them finely before adding them to the recipe.
-You can either add the to the filling mixture OR into the whisked eggs before cooking.
+You can either add them to the sauteed spinach mixture OR into the whisked eggs before cooking.
 Either way will work.

 Here are some herbs that work well in omelettes: